+Physics and Technology of Semiconductor Devices (Tutorial) (exercise course)

-Module PHM-0049 Module PHM-0049: Nanostructures / Nanophysics 6 ECTS/LP Nanostructures / Nanophysics Version 1.1.0 (since WS09/10) Person responsible for module: Prof. Dr. István Kézsmárki Contents: 1.
-Semiconductor quantum wells, wires and dots, low dimensional electron systems 2.
-Magnetotransport in low-dimensional systems, Quantum-Hall-Effect, Quantized conductance 3.
-Optical properties of nanostructures and their application in modern optoelectonic devices, Nanophotonics 4.
-Fabrication and detection of nanostructures 5.
-Ferroic properties of nanostructures (Magnetism, Multiferroicity) Learning Outcomes / Competences: Basic knowledge of the fundamental concepts in modern nanoscale science · Profound knowledge of low-dimensional semiconductor structures and how these systems can be applied for novel functional devices for high-frequency electronics and optoelectronics · Knowledge of different fabrication approaches using bottom-up and top-down techniques Application of these concepts to tackle present problems in nanophysics · Integrated acquirement of soft skills: autonomous working with specialist literature in English, acquisition of presentation techniques, capacity for teamwork, ability to document experimental results, and interdisciplinary thinking and working.
-Workload: Total: 180 h 80 h studying of course content through exercises / case studies (self-study) 20 h studying of course content using literarture (self-study) 60 h lecture and exercise course (attendance) 20 h studying of course content using provided materials (self-study)
+Module PHM-0049: Nanostructures / Nanophysics

+- 1. Semiconductor quantum wells, wires and dots, low dimensional electron systems - 2.
+Magnetotransport in low-dimensional systems, Quantum-Hall-Effect, Quantized conductance - 3.
+Optical properties of nanostructures and their application in modern optoelectonic devices, Nanophotonics - 4.
+Fabrication and detection techniques of nanostructures - 5.
+Ferroic properties of nanostructures (Ferroelectricity, Magnetism, Multiferroicity)

+- The students gain basic knowledge of the fundamental concepts in modern nanoscale science. - The students have detailed knowledge of low-dimensional semiconductor structures and how these systems can be applied for novel functional devices for high-frequency electronics and optoelectronics - The students gain competence in selecting different fabrication and characterization approaches for specific nanostructures. - The students are able apply these concepts to tackle present problems in nanophysics. - · The students acquire scientific skills to search for scientific literature and to evaluate scientific content.

+80 h studying of course content through exercises / case studies (self-study)